Azure/AKS/blog/_posts/2024-06-06-istio-native-sidecar.md

 ---
 title: "Introducing Native Sidecar Support for Istio addon on AKS"
-description: "This blog talks about native sidecar support for Istio addon on AKS."
+description: "Explore native sidecar support for the Istio add-on in Azure Kubernetes Service (AKS).
+Learn its benefits, how to enable it, and see a practical demo."
 date: 2024-06-06
 author: Fuyuan Bie
-categories: mesh
+categories:
+  - networking
+  - addons
 ---

 ## Overview